Quantum resetting in continuous measurement induced dynamics of a qubit: Exact time-dependent solution for

 For the resetting process, one could write a solution to Eq.~(\ref{eq:PIDE}) directly with the aid of the EPDs mentioned in (\ref{eq:fdist}).
 A given value of $\theta$ can be attained at time $t$ after no reset, after exactly $1$ reset, after exactly $2$ resets and so on.
 These are all mutually exclusive events.
 Summing their contributions, one has

 In the $n^{\mathit{th}}$ summand, suppose the last reset occurred at $t_{n} = t-\tau$.
 Then from the property in Eq.~(\ref{eq:OneClickD}), one has

-After substitution, one arrives at the formal solution which is in the form of a renewal equation~\footnote{We note that this renewal equation has the same structure as Eq.~(14) in \cite{pal2016}, which was derived for time-dependent resetting rates.}:
+After substitution, one arrives at the formal solution which is in the form of a renewal equation~\footnote{We note that these type of renewal equations have been discussed in the context of stochastic resetting in Refs.~\cite{pal2016,RoldanPhysRevE.96.022130}}:

 where $\overline{\alpha}_{t-\tau}$ is the mean transition rate that has already been obtained in Eq.~(\ref{eq:ExpIntensity1}).
 Alternatively, with the definition

 when Eq.~(\ref{eq:FPESol}) is multiplied throughout by $\sin^{2}{\theta}/{2}$, integrated w.r.t. $\theta$ and the Laplace transform is taken, one obtains